Why Some Stress Is Good for You

 Why Does Experiencing (Moderate) Stress Make Us Tougher?

 Results of these studies suggest that some history of experiencing stressors might be good for us, perhaps because this makes us less reactive to our current life events.

 - Perhaps experiencing a bit of stress make us hardier and better able to tolerate and adapt to life’s difficulties.

 - Going through a moderate stressor (like relocating or breaking a limb) may help us learn new skills (like sociability or patience) we can apply in later life.

 - We may gain confidence in managing stress. ("If I can do this, I can do the next difficult thing.")

 - We may be less likely to fear change.
-For example, we may learn that it’s ok to leave a toxic relationship or bad job and that we can survive and even thrive afterwards.
+For example, we may learn that it’s okay to leave a toxic relationship or a bad job and that we can survive and even thrive afterwards.

 - We may adopt a more positive attitude towards stress in general, knowing how it may have helped us grow.
 Research shows that seeing your stressor as a growth opportunity helps you perform better both in stressful laboratory tasks (like public speaking) and in stressful jobs (like sales).